achillegley/daml_supplychain_pine_apple/README.md

 ## Overview

-This repository contains a simple UI template for a DAML application.
-It provides ledger connectivity and shows how to create simple reports from contracts.
+This repository contains a prototype of supplychain project build in DAML. spefically for pineapple juice production supplychain it help track apple juice from farm( fruit de base) to warehouse, this project can be extended to other supplychain project as is configurable.
+Customers can all information by just scanning Qr code. this projet is base on DAML simple UI template.
 The template is based on [create-react-app](https://github.com/facebook/create-react-app) and the [Material UI](https://material-ui.com/) framework.

 ## Prerequisites